 Strong winds and hurricanes can shred a mirliton vine and stress it enough to delay or even stop flowering.

-To protect her large, mature vine, she wraps the vine with netting on both sides and secures it with velcro and or plastic tape.
+To protect her large, mature vine, she wraps the entire vine with netting on both sides and secures it with velcro and or plastic tape.

 Both vines survived gusts of 20 mph, and the large vine should have sustained gusts up to 70 mph.